manya-bansal/mosaic-artifact/docker.md

   *Note:* Do not type `exit` in the docker terminal as this will kill the container.
 The proper way to exit the docker is the sequence `CTRL-p, CTRL-q`.

 - Download the external functions that can be run on your machine.
-Refer to the [Downloading External Functions](#-downloading-external-functions) section to learn more about which machines each library can be run on and how to download these functions with our provided scripts.
+Refer to the [Downloading External Functions](#downloading-external-functions) section to learn more about which machines each library can be run on and how to download these functions with our provided scripts.

 ## Running the Artifact
 Continue on to the [Top-Level Script](README.md#top-level-script) Section in the `README.md`

-## Downloading CPU External Functions
+## Downloading External Functions

+### CPU External Functions

 We provide a list of external functions that can be downloaded on a CPU and which machines they are compatible with.
 We also provide scripts to download and build each library.
 We also note any performance-related quirks related to some functions (for example, the tuning time of ATLAS).